-What is the Melting Points of Metals?
+What are the Melting Points of Metals?

 A metal’s melting point temperature is defined as the lowest metal temperature at which the metal starts to transform from a solid phase into a liquid phase.
 Scientifically, it is known as the melting point temperature of materials.
 At the melting point temperature, the metal’s solid and liquid phase coexists in equilibrium.
 On application of more heat, the temperature will not increase till the complete solid phase transform into the liquid phase and thereafter temperature will grow again.